 “In the heat, babies are also at greater risk of becoming dehydrated.
 To make sure they’re adequately hydrated, offer them their usual feeding of breast milk or formula,” says Sachs.
 “The water content in both will help keep them well hydrated.”

 Sun Safety Tips for Infants

-Here are some things to keep in mind this summer when outside with infants:
+Here are some things to keep in mind this summer when outside with infants younger than 6 months:

 - Make sure your child wears clothing that covers and protects sensitive skin.
 Use common sense; if you hold the fabric against your hand and it’s so sheer that you can see through it, it probably doesn’t offer enough protection.

 - Make sure your baby wears a hat that provides sufficient shade at all times.

 - Watch your baby carefully to make sure he or she doesn’t show warning signs of sunburn or dehydration.
 These include fussiness, redness and excessive crying.

 - If your baby is becoming sunburned, get out of the sun right away and apply cold compresses to the affected areas.

 - Hydrate!
 Give your child formula or breast milk if you’re out in the sun for more than a few minutes.
 Don’t forget to use a cooler to store the liquids.

 Updated: July 6, 2016